Bucks County Criminal Defense Lawyer

 If your direct appeal was unsuccessful, or you were unable to file for a direct appeal, you may still seek an appeal under the Post-Conviction Relief Act (PCRA).
 The PCRA allows defendants to take a different type of appeal.
 You do not have to preserve any issues at trial, but the grounds for relief under the PCRA are more limited and specific.

 The PCRA spells out several issues that a defendant may claim as grounds for relief.
-These are often issues beyond the control of the defendant at the time of trial or were previously unknown to the defendant.
+These are often issues beyond the defendant’s control at the time of trial or were previously unknown to the defendant.
 For example, you could claim ineffective assistance of counsel under the PCRA.
 This claim comes into play when your attorney at your trial is so incompetent that it is like you have no attorney at all.
 Alternatively, you could claim new evidence.
 The evidence must have been undiscoverable at the time of your trial and significant enough to possibly make a difference in the outcome.

 There are multiple other grounds for relief under the PCRA.
 Speak with our Bucks County criminal defense lawyer for more information about the PCRA and if you can claim relief.

-Call Our Bucks County Criminal Defense Lawyers for a Free Legal Consultation
+Call Our Bucks County Criminal Defense Lawyers